Mikhail42/search-back/README.md

 For use GUI to search, see [this project](https://github.com/Mikhail42/search-front).

 ## Global pre-requirement
-- at least 12 GB free on disk
+- at least 12 GB free on disk.
+You need it to store wiki dump, parsed wiki dump and indexes.
 - at least 6 GB RAM.
-8 GB is good enough
+8 GB is good enough.
+Free RAM should be about size of bz2 file.
+  You need it to create and store index (bz2 is 6x times compressed in our case)
 - internet to download wikipedia dump
 - python 3
 - *nix OS preferred (see wikiextractor)
 - java 11, mvn, sbt
-- understanding console applications
+- understanding console applications: you need to perform some of command in terminal
 - Intellij Idea Community Edition (optional)

 ## How to use